-Mark began his career in the fall of 1986 as the custodian of Leon County’s fleet of lever voting machines.
-It was on these machines that citizens first elected his soon-to-be mentor, Ion Sancho, as Supervisor of Elections.
-Mark was one of two staff members retained when Supervisor Sancho took office in 1989, and soon played an integral role in the adoption of Leon County’s first optical scan paper ballot voting system which remained in place for twenty years.
+Mark began his elections career in the fall of 1986 and played an integral role in the adoption of Leon County’s first optical scan paper ballot voting system which remained in place for more than twenty years.

-During the infamous 2000 election cycle, Mark successfully managed Leon County’s voting operations and assisted with planning and conducting the high-pressure statewide Florida recount.
-That year, the Leon County Board of County Commissioners recognized Supervisor Sancho and his staff for providing "statistically the cleanest county elections in the state."
+During the infamous 2000 election cycle, Mark successfully managed Leon County’s voting operations which were recognized by the Leon County Board of County Commissioners as "statistically the cleanest county elections in the state."

-In early 2002, Mark accepted a position with a major election systems vendor as Senior Accounts Manager, where he managed accounts across the nation, managed deployment of voting systems, managed system certifications, and was a member of several system design teams.
-His six years working on the vendor side of elections gave him unique insight into the industry that few election officials have.
+In early 2002, Mark accepted a position with a major election systems vendor as Senior Accounts Manager, where he managed accounts across the nation, managed deployment of voting systems and state certifications, and was a member of several system design teams.

-In 2008, Mark returned to his roots when he accepted the position of Voting Systems Manager for Leon County.
-He oversaw the acquisition and deployment of Leon County’s current state-of-the-art paper ballot voting system and coordinated consolidation of operations from four warehouse plants to a custom-designed central operations center.
+In 2008, Mark returned to Leon County, accepting an offer to serve as the Voting Systems Manager for Leon County.
+He oversaw the acquisition and deployment of Leon County’s state-of-the-art paper ballot voting system and helped consolidate operations from four warehouses and one administrative location into the new Leon County Election Center.

-Mark also played a lead role in the design, testing and deployment of a revolutionary post-election audit system which uses technology to bring a level of transparency and accuracy to elections that was previously impossible to achieve.
-From its start in Leon County, this audit system is being adopted by counties across Florida and the United States.
+Mark also played a lead role in the design, testing and deployment of a new post-election audit system which uses vote visualization technology to bring a new level of transparency and validation to elections.